The Climate at Goldhanger and around the Blackwater

 There is a very obvious coloration between the Rivers Trust’s UK wide rivers-sewage pollution map above and the MET office annual rainfall map shown near the top of the page (and here ) and water quality alerts on the eastern side of the country are apparently much less common.

 At first site one might think that low rainfall would result in less clean water entering rivers, so there would be proportionally more pollution, but this does take account of the actions of water companies in western parts of the UK where they increasingly suffer short periods of very heavy rain and local flooding that results in ancient water treatment plants being unable to cope and have to dump unprocessed material into rivers and the sea.
-Apparently tthis is within current government regulations as water companies are permitted to release untreated sewage into rivers and the sea to prevent "waste" backing up in streets and homes.
+Apparently this is within current government regulations as water companies are permitted to release untreated sewage into rivers and the sea to prevent "waste" backing up in streets and homes.

-last updated in 2024
+last updated in April 2025

 top Natural History home